BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 To make the users life easier, two source codes adapted to be used with a single Kinect or double Kinect configurations.

 ##[Single Kinect Data Acquisition](https://github.com/BristolVisualPFT/Double_Kinect_3D_Data_Acquisition_Registration/tree/master/Single_Kinect_Data_Acquisition)
-This is a windows form based application and completely implemented in C++ using Microsft Visual Studio 2012.
+This is a Windows form-based application and completely implemented in C++ using Microsft Visual Studio 2012.
 We have also used third party libraries which are exaplined in Dependencies section.
-This application is able to acquire, visualise (on-line) and record RGB, depth and skeleton data frames at 30fps and provide their corresponding metadata for synchronization.
+This application is able to acquire, visualise (on-line) and record RGB, depth and skeleton data frames at 30fps and provide their corresponding metadata for their synchronization.
 The code, and the data types and specifications have been explained in the related sub-repository.

 ##[Double Opposing Kinect Data Acquisition and Registration](https://github.com/BristolVisualPFT/Double_Kinect_3D_Data_Acquisition_Registration/tree/master/Double_Kinect_Data_Acquisition_Registration)